-Helping to teach public health in a refugee camp on the Thai-Burma border opened Kelsey Gleason Donovan’s eyes to the need for building capacity and empowering communities to improve sustainable health practices.
+Helping to teach public health in a refugee camp on the Thai-Burma border opened Kelsey Gleason’s eyes to the need for building capacity and empowering communities to improve sustainable health practices.

 According to the World Health Organization, most low- to middle-income countries have to cope with a wide range of health problems that interfere with their economic development.
 Public health is a major priority, especially to address the spread of AIDS, tuberculosis and common infectious diseases, as well as the rise of chronic disease epidemics.
 A trained workforce of health professionals is essential in these countries.
 However, there is a lack of adequate capacity.

 “There is a need for public health in the global health sphere,” says Gleason, who has researched and worked in countries such as Myanmar, Bangladesh, Kenya, Haiti, Ethiopia, and East Timor.
 “What I’m passionate about is building capacity.
 It’s not about teaching and then leaving.
 It’s better to build capacity so community members can do things themselves.
 Teaching communities basic public health concepts can have a huge impact.”

 Teaching at UVM

 Gleason, a New Hampshire native, studied at Cornell and Harvard and is trained in environmental epidemiology.
 The flexibility and innovation of the UVM Master of Public Health online program—as well as an opportunity to help build the program’s global health curriculum—drew her to UVM.

 The 42-credit online program can be completed in two years.
 Many students in the program are working professionals—including some who work outside of health care.

 “What’s so great about public health is how broad it is.
 There’s no one career that is defined by public health.
 You can be a public health generalist or have a specialty.
 This program allows you to explore entirely different areas of public health and choose what you want to do.”